TrieuTuanVi/KNN-/README.md

 ---

 ## 🧠 CaseStudy

-A telecom company wants to predict the customer segment for new users based on historical data.
-Customers are classified into four groups depending on their demographics and service usage patterns:
+A telecom company has segmented its customers into four groups based on demographic data, such as region, age, and marital status.
+They want to segment new customers into groups.
+The target field, called custcat, has four possible values ​​corresponding to the four customer groups, as follows:

 | Value | Customer Group      |
 |-------|----------------------|